-Pioneering change can be pursued through utilizing the collective power of multiple levels of stakeholder engagement to address barriers that limit gender equality and drive forward integration of gender-transformative approaches into all energy access.
+Pioneering change can be pursued through utilizing the collective power of multiple levels of stakeholder engagement to address barriers that limit gender equality and drive forward integration of gendertransformative approaches into all energy activities.

 Over 2021-2022, the Gender and Energy Compact signatories increased to 75 including 9 Champion Countries, with as many as 17 gender equality focused organizations.